***Last updated June 20th, 2026***

 Affiliate SEO can get technical fast, but here’s a straightforward playbook you can follow to set things up for growth:

 - Pick a Profitable Niche: Choose a topic that isn’t too crowded but still has good audience demand.
 Tools like Ahrefs, SEMrush, and Google’s Keyword Planner help you spot what’s popular and how competitive a niche is.
-When you’re just starting out it’s generally best to avoid YMYM (your money, your life, or basically anything to do with health and wellness or finances), choose a topic that you’re already a bit of an expert on and then continue to learn and grow as you develop your website – if it’s the first time you’ve ever tried to make an income online then you’re probably not yet qualified to be teaching others about the topic!
+When you’re just starting out it’s generally best to avoid YMYM (your money, your life – or basically anything to do with health and wellness or finances), choose a topic that you’re already a bit of an expert on and then continue to learn and grow as you develop your website.
+If it’s the first time you’ve ever tried to make an income online then you’re probably not yet qualified to be teaching others about the topic just yet!

 - Create Keyword Clusters: Group related keywords together so you can cover topics more fully and rank for more search queries.
 This also allows you to do more internal linking within your website which can be super valuable down the line.